All About Lungs Function

 - Bronchioles are small branches of the bronchi that lead to the alveoli.

-- Lung lobes: Sections of the lungs are three lobes in the right lung and two in the left lung.
+- Lung lobes: The lungs are divided into sections, with the right lung having three lobes and the left lung containing two lobes.

 - Pleura: Thin sacs surrounding each lung lobe and separating your lungs from the chest wall.